 After the above, the largest factor that comes into play in deciding the startup valuation is how badly investors want to invest in the startup or how badly the founder needs the funds and is willing to accept the terms.

-How do Angel Investors get an exit or make money on their investment?
+How do Angel Investors get an exit or make money on their investment in 2022?

 There are 5 ways in which Angel Investors make money –